jaketae/jaketae.github.io/_posts/2019-12-12-gaussian-distribution.md

 $$\text{Cov}(X, Y) = \mathbf{E}(X - \mu_X)\mathbf{E}(Y - \mu_Y) = \mathbf{E}(XY) - \mu_X \mu_Y \tag{8}$$

-Notice that $$Cov(X, X)$$ equals variance, which is why we stated earlier that covariance is the multivariate equivalent of variance for univariate quantities.
+Notice that $$\text{Cov}(X, X)$$ equals variance, which is why we stated earlier that covariance is the multivariate equivalent of variance for univariate quantities.

 The intuition we can develop from looking at the equation is that covariance measures how far our random variables are from the mean in the $$X$$ and $$Y$$ directions.
 More concretely, covariance is expresses the degree of association between two variables.
 Simply put, if there is a positive relationship between two variables, *i.e.* an increase in one variable results in a corresponding increase in the other, the variance will be positive; conversely, if an increase in one variable results in a decrease in the other, covariance will be negative.
 A covariance of zero signifies that there is no linear relationship between the two variables.
 At a glance, the concept of covariance bears strong resemblance to the notion of [correlation], which also explains the relationship between two variables.
 Indeed, covariance and correlation are related: in fact, correlation is a function of covariance.